tonyfischetti/bow-wow/README.md

 ```
 install.packages("packrat")
 ```

-> Aside: I this were more than a simple demo, I'd probably use Docker, but
-> I was on a time-crunch.

 After that: clone this repo, and install npm packages needed to build and the R packages in `packrat/packrat.lock`...